varunmaitreya/Tutorials/UserGuide/Tutorial 1/Tutorial1.md

 <!------------------------------------------------------------------------------------------------
 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
  To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.
+ Author: Florian Pieper (fpieper@mail.uni-paderborn.de) PADrend Version 1.0.0
 ------------------------------------------------------------------------------------------------->

 # Goal of this tutorial
 In this tutorial you will learn some basics techniques for working with PADrend.
 In the first part we will load the first scene.
 This is a crucial step since most of the time you are using PADrend you will have to deal with scenes.
 The second part is about navigation.
 You will learn to move through a scene in three different ways, namely by keyboard, by mouse and by gamepad.

 # Assumption
 To finish this tutorial you need a working installation of PADrend.
-For installation hints follow the [Building PADrend from Source](https://macabeo.cs.upb.de/trac/AlgoCG/wiki/BuildingFromSource "Building PADrend from Source") guide.
+For installation hints follow the [Building PADrend from Source](../../Installation Guide/InstallationGuide) guide.

 # Setting up PADrend
 Lets start PADrend.